-Why do we get tendon pain at the elbow?
+Why do we get rotator cuff tendon pain?

-There are many reasons why we might develop tendon pain- here are the main ones: The most common reason is a sudden increase in load or activity.
-Overloading can occur because you do a lot of a new activity, or a one of activity (e.g decorating a room) or you have been exposed to a sudden external force (such as catching yourself if you trip or fall.
+There are many reasons why we might develop rotator cuff tendon pain- here are the main ones:

+The most common reason is a sudden increase in load or activity.
+Overloading can occur because you do a lot of a new activity, or a one of activity (e.g. decorating a room) or you have been exposed to a sudden external force (such as catching yourself if you trip or fall.
 Because the change is sudden the tendon struggles 'to keep up', leading to pain.

-The second most common scenario is constant exposure to overload (i.e sustained heavy activity) for example because of your occupation.
-Again the tendon is strugling to adapt to the demands you are placing on it.
-Occupational and lifestyle factors relating to loading are very important in tennis elbow.
-Infact the ability of the individual to be able to change day to day loading relating to work activity is strongly linked to outcome.
-People who are able to change or adapt their work activities tend to get better, an inability to change is linked to an increase risk of persistent pain.
+The second most common scenario is constant exposure to overload (i.e. sustained heavy activity) for example because of your occupation.
+Again the tendon is struggling to adapt to the demands you are placing on it.

-Thirdly we may get tendon pain because we don't use our elbow very often.
+Thirdly we may get tendon pain because we don't use our shoulders very often.
 Tendons can become deconditioned and if they do, normal day to day activities can start to cause changes we normally see with overload.